Jueves, 27 de febrero, 2025

-Acompáñanos el jueves Abril 25th para el ultimo Noche de Estrellas del semestre.
-Habrá charlas científicas divertidas en las que podrás aprender sobre los últimos avances en astronomía, oportunidades para utilizar nuestros telescopios a través de nuestro propio observatorio, y la oportunidad de ver un espectáculo de planetario en nuestro Charles Hagar Planetario. ¡Sea parte de la historia de SF State mientras nos despedimos de nuestro proyector de estrellas Spitz 512 y lo retiramos después de 50 años de operación!
-Todos los eventos de la noche estarán disponibles en inglés y español.
-Trae a tus amigos o familiares, ¡no querrás perderte esta última oportunidad!
+Acompáñanos el jueves, 27 de febrero, para la Noche de Estrellas de San Francisco State University.
+Habrá platicas científicas divertidas en las que podrás aprender sobre los últimos avances en astronomía, oportunidades para utilizar nuestros telescopios a través de nuestro propio observatorio, y la oportunidad de ver un espectáculo de planetario en nuestro Charles Hagar Planetario.
+Todos los eventos de la noche estarán gratis y disponibles en inglés y español. ¡Trae a tus amigos o familiares!

-Join us Thursday April 25th for our last astronomy night of the Spring 2024 semester!
-There will be fun, family friendly science talks where you can learn about the latest advances in astronomy, rooftop observing using our telescopes via our very own observatory on campus, and an opportunity to catch a planetarium show at our soon-to-be refurbished Charles Hagar Planetarium located in Thornton Hall.
-Become a part of SF State history as we bid farewell to our venerable Spitz 512 star projector and retire it after 50 years of operation!
-All events throughout the night will be available in both English and Spanish.
-Bring your friends or family along for the ride, you won't want to miss this final chance!
+Join us Thursday, February 27th for a starry night at San Francisco State University!
+There will be fun, family friendly science talks where you can learn about the latest advances in astronomy, rooftop observing using our telescopes via our very own observatory on campus, and an opportunity to catch a planetarium show at our Charles Hagar Planetarium located in Thornton Hall.
+All events throughout the night are free and will be available in both English and Spanish.
+Bring your friends or family along for the ride!

 Instagram